ropensci/traits/cran-comments.md

 ------

-This version makes one function defunct, and fixes some bugs.
+This version makes some functions defunct, and fixes some bugs.

 Thanks!
 Scott Chamberlain